facebookarchive/torchnet/README.md

 modular programming.

 At the moment, *torchnet* provides four set of important classes:
-  - Dataset: handling and pre-processing data in various ways.
+  - `Dataset`: handling and pre-processing data in various ways.
-  - Engine: training/testing machine learning algorithm.
+  - `Engine`: training/testing machine learning algorithm.
-  - Meter: meter performance or any other quantity.
+  - `Meter`: meter performance or any other quantity.
-  - Log: output performance or any other string to file / disk in a consistent manner.
+  - `Log`: output performance or any other string to file / disk in a consistent manner.

 For an overview of the *torchnet* framework, please also refer to [this paper](https://lvdmaaten.github.io/publications/papers/Torchnet_2016.pdf).